 Active Risk and Alpha

-A positive Alpha indicates an increase in returns compared to benchmarks, while a negative Alpha means lower returns.
-Using this method, the Facebook company’s 30-day beta was calculated against its competitor’s 3%, so Facebook had 3% better return on investments compared with Tech100 during that period.
+Using this method, the Facebook company’s 30-day beta was calculated against its competitor’s 3%, so Facebook had a 3% better return on investments than Tech100 during that period.

 Confidence interval

-A simple method to measure the variance between alpha and beta values and determine a confidence interval is to improve multiple time periods.
-Therefore, we have 67% probability the test is in the range between 1 negative – SD / 1 positive.
+A simple method to measure the variance between alpha and beta values and determine a confidence interval is to improve multiple periods.
+Therefore, we have a 67% probability the test is in the range between 1 negative – SD / 1 positive.

 Mitigation: Risk Management Strategies